SoftCircuits/SoftCircuits.SpreadsheetBuilder/ReadMe.md

 TableBuilder table = new(builder, "A4", headers);
 table.AddRow("Abc", 123, 123.45m);
-table.AddRow("Def", 456, )4000m);
+table.AddRow("Def", 456, 4000m);
 ```

-The `TableBuilder` class has a number of property for returning things like the range of the table so far.
+The `TableBuilder` class has many properties for returning things like the range of the table built so far.

 Once you've finished building the tabular data, you can create an Excel table and style it.